BotCoder254/JobConnect/README.md

    cd JobConnect   ```
 2. Set up a virtual environment
 3. Install dependencies
+4. create an uploads folder in the static folder
-4. Configure environment variables
+5. Configure environment variables
-5. Initialize the database
+6. Initialize the database
-6. Run the development server
+7. Run the development server

 For detailed instructions, see the [Installation](DOCUMENTATION.md#installation) section in our documentation.